teksi/wastewater/docs/en/admin-guide/db-customization/index.rst

 On creation of the application schema, the order of creation of objects is as follows:

-# TWW functions
+* TWW functions
-# Extensions in the order inside the ``--extensions`` flag
+* Extensions in the order inside the ``--extensions`` flag
-  # python scripts
-  # sql scripts
-# Single Inheritances
+* Single Inheritances
-# Multiple inheritances (can be overridden by extension yaml)
+* Multiple inheritances (can be overridden by extension yaml)
-# Main views (can be extended by extension yaml)
+* Main views (can be extended by extension yaml)
-# Simple join views (can be overridden by extension yaml)
+* Simple join views (can be overridden by extension yaml)
-# TWW sql scripts
+* TWW sql scripts
-# default values and triggers relating to app functions
+* default values and triggers relating to app functions
-# post-all sql scripts
+* post-all sql scripts

 Overriding yaml view definitions
 """"""""""""""""""""""""""""""""